kilpkonn/msc-thesis/main.typ

 At depth 2 the algorithm fills 74.9% of holes.
 By doubling the depth the amount of holes filled increases only by 1.5%pt to 76.4%.
 More interestingly, we can see from @tbl-depth-hyper-param that syntactic matches starts to decrease after depth of 3.
-This is because we get more results for subterms and squash them to `Many`, or in other words replace them with a new hole.
+This is because we get more results for subterms and squash them into `Many`, i.e. replace them with a new hole.
-Terms that would result in syntactic matches get also squashed into `Many`, resulting in a decrease in syntactic matches.
+Terms that would result in syntactic matches get also squashed, resulting in a decrease in syntactic matches.

-The number of terms per hole follows similar pattern to holes filled, but the curve is flatter.
+The number of terms per hole follows a similar pattern to holes filled, but the curve is flatter.
 At depth 0 we have on average 15.1 terms per hole.
 At depths above 4, this number plateaus at around 23 terms per hole.
-Note that a bigger number of terms per hole is not always better: too many terms can be overwhelming.
+Note that a bigger number of terms per hole is not always better: too many terms might be overwhelming to user.

-Over 15 terms per hole at depth 0 is more than we expect, so we will more closely investigate the amount of terms per hole.
+Over 15 terms per hole at depth 0 is more than we expect, so we will more closely investigate the amount of terms per hole in @c-style-stuff.
-By using median instead of mean we find that the number of terms per hole ranges from 0.5 to 5.5 for depth 0 to 5.
+/*By using #note[See how to go about it here][median] instead of mean we find that the number of terms per hole ranges from 0.5 to 5.5 for depth 0 to 5.
-This is about what we expect.
+This is about what we expect.*/
-We will discuss why some categories have many more terms per hole in @c-style-stuff.

 #figure(
   placement: auto,